benste/GraphRAGZen/docs/source/graphragzen_logic/clustering.rst

 unsupervised clustering for this, specifically the `leiden algorithm <https://arxiv.org/abs/1810.08473>`_

 This algorithm only assigns a number to each node, indicating to which cluster it belongs.
 The semantic topic of each cluster still needs to be extracted.
+This can be done using :func:`graphragzen.clustering.describe.describe_clusters`